Cutlery-Drawer/simh/doc/vax780_doc.rst

 Related devices
 '''''''''''''''
-The DMC can facilitate communication with other simh simulators which have emulated synchronous network devices available.
+The DMC can facilitate communication with other SIMH simulators which have emulated synchronous network devices available.
 These include the following:

 ==============  =================================================